"Blue Better Than Blue"

 It’s too soon to say how much these immigration initiatives may erode America’s historic advantage in technology and other fields.
 Some countries are better positioned to attract talent than others.
 But America’s historic near-monopoly on the global market for foreign talent is fading, and the stakes are getting higher.

-Estonia is launching a new Digital Nomad Visa for remote workers
++50 countries offer a Digital Nomad Visa for remote workers in 2023

-But as of August 1, 2020, eligible location-independent workers can apply for the chance to come to Estonia to live for up to a year with peace of mind that they can legally work.
+But as of August 2020, eligible location-independent workers can apply for the chance to come to +20 countries to live for up to a year with peace of mind that they can legally work.

 * Further Information